- First arrival in this experienced developer’s exciting NEW Business Hotel Collection

 - Bradford – the World’s 1st UNESCO City of Film

-- Development located right next to the University of Bristol
+- Development located right next to the University of Bradford

 - Bradford currently boasts an economy of £8.7 billion – investment and development are at an all-time high